arrog77/Final-Project-Tableau/README.md

 # Final-Project-Tableau

 ## Project/Goals
-(fill in your description and goals here)
+To find the major cause of death in each country and the prediction of death in following year.

 ## Process
 ### (your step 1)